 //Diary entry on the t-shirt and in John Lahr’s book//

 The biting tone and aphoristic ring could have come from one of the Sex Pistols themselves.
 Not that any of them wore it; Prick Up Your Ears’ joylessness reflected the circumstances in which it was produced.
 The band had long since split and John Lydon had not only launched his new group Public Image Ltd but also a legal claim against McLaren.
-Over in New York Nancy Spungen was dead and Sid Vicious had but a few months to live.
+Over in New York Sid Vicious had just died from an overdose.

 //Orton in Morocco 1965/Seditionaries 1978//

 Mirroring this disarray, Seditionaries itself was in free-fall.
-Open infrequently, Westwood was investigating fresh areas of fashion design and McLaren was preoccupied with the fall-out from the Pistols collapse and desparately trying to complete the band biopic The Great Rock & Roll Swindle.
+Open infrequently, Westwood was wondering whether to give up fashion design for a degree and McLaren was preoccupied with the fall-out from the Pistols collapse and desperately trying to complete the band biopic The Great Rock & Roll Swindle.

-The t-shirt briefly featured (in censored form) in Seditionaries music press mail-order ads, though the recession bit hard during the winter of discontent, and, with fresh inspiration coming from 18th Century romanticism, piracy and the Burundi beat, the shop was boarded over in the latter half of 1979, awaiting transformation into World’s End.
+The t-shirt briefly featured (in censored form) in Seditionaries music press mail-order ads, though the recession bit hard during the winter of discontent, and, with fresh inspiration coming from 18th Century romanticism, piracy and the Burundi beat, the shop was boarded over in the latter half of 1979, awaiting transformation over the next year into World’s End.

 Prick Up Your Ears was to receive wider exposure over the coming years when it was licensed by King’s Road neighbour BOY along with the rest of the 430 “punk” designs (for, it is reported, the paltry sum of £200, such was Westwood’s impecuniosity).